flyonspeed/TronView/README.md

 Project for connecting efis/flight data to a 2nd screen or HUD (Heads Up Display)

 ## Features Include:
-- Supports serial input from MGL iEFIS, Garmin G3x, Dynon Skyview & D100.
+- Supports serial from MGL, Garmin G3x, Dynon Skyview & D100.
-- Supports wifi input from Stratux, iLevil BOM, iLevil 3 Portable, Dynon ADSB wifi, etc.
+- Supports wifi from Stratux, iLevil BOM, iLevil 3, uAvionix Echo UAT, Dual XGPS190, Dynon ADSB wifi, etc.
 - Build custom efis or hud screens
 - Record and Playback flight log data to external usb drive (fast forward playback avail)
 - All screens look and work the same for all supported data input.
 - All display screen sizes and ratios supported. (set through config)
-- Text mode
 - Touch screen support
 - 30 + FPS on Raspberry Pi 4
 - Remote keypad / user input support.
 (USB 10-key number pad works good)
-- Display flight data in Knots, Standard, Metric, F or C
+- Display flight data in Knots, Standard, Metric, F or C (set in config)
 - Designed for Raspberry Pi but also runs on Mac OSx, Windows, and other linux systems.
 - Show NAV needles for approaches.
 (If NAV data is available)
 - Use multiple data sources (IE. Serial and Wifi at the same time)
 - Shows traffic as scope or target flags (When traffic source input available)
 - User dropped buoy targets for virtual dogfighting
-- Display flight data in Knots, Standard, Metric, F or C (set in config file)
+- Text mode (Helpful to see raw data values during playback)
 - Now updated to Python 3!

 ## Example of HUD in Vans RV-8